Lakshit-Chiranjiv/Amazon-Prime-UI-clone---tailwind/README.md

 # Amazon-Prime-UI-clone---tailwind
-This is an amazon prime ui clone made using html and tailwind css
+- This is an amazon prime ui clone made using html and tailwind css
+- The actual project is in public folder - (index.html file)

 ### Techs Used